xogus1194/openmusichistory/godowsky-java-suite.md

 ### IX.
 In the Streets of Old Batavia
 ![image](https://github.com/user-attachments/assets/de6de3f4-0bf4-49c8-b82c-550671348c6a)

+Batavia (now named Jakarta, the capital city of Indonesia) is a bustling, multicultural city characterized with its extensive network of water canals and the administrative center of Dutch East Indies.
+The small, old area of Batavia, located in the northern side of the city, are filled with busy bazaars, weathered european-inspired buildings, narrow streets, and people of different origins such as Indonesian natives, Chinese, Arabs, and Europeans.

+This movement starts with quick sixteenth running notes in a pentatonic scale, depicting the vibrant ambience of the Chinese.
+Then, a section full of whole-tone scales begins as if one is wandering around, lost in the alley.
+The movement continues by portraying the Arabs with intricate, melismatic melodies in Dorian mode following an illustration of the Indonesian natives with melodious pentatonic air.
+The end of this movement is a bombastic climax, representing the busy, crowded bazaars.

 ### X. In the Kraton
 ![image](https://github.com/user-attachments/assets/6a06cec9-e092-407f-965a-d370a8c2589b)

 ### XI.
 The Ruined Water Castle at Djokja
 ![image](https://github.com/user-attachments/assets/1bdab86b-5480-4e14-bea4-252018ed7af5)

+The Water Castle refers to Taman Sari, built in the eighteenth century as the Sultan's summer palace near the Kraton of Djokja.

 ### XII.
 A Court Pageant in Solo
 ![image](https://github.com/user-attachments/assets/5d761bc5-ec6f-4bce-afad-f06cc336c5ef)